USDA-SCINet/scinet-site/sn_collections/_events/2023-10-30-Practicum-AI.md

 ---

 title: "Practicum AI - Getting Started with AI"
 excerpt: "This course provides a high-level overview of the concepts, history, and vocabulary of AI.
 You will get hands-on experience with simple online AI tools, experimenting with gathering data, and training a model."
+description: "Event - This course provides a high-level overview of the concepts, history, and vocabulary of AI.
+You will get hands-on experience with simple online AI tools, experimenting with gathering data, and training a model."
 type: training
 provider: University of Florida
 hideprovider: true